Bkassh/gitops-demo/README.md

 3. I also created Federated Credentials in the SVN app as shown below, where I provided the Github username / organisation name, repository name and branch details.
 ![alt text](images/image-3.png)
 4. I assigned a role to the SVN app as a "Contributor" so that it has the necessary rights in the Azure Subscription, whose secrets and federated credentials will be used for Github OIDC authentication to my Azure Subscription.
-5. Now in the Github repository (compredict-demo) settings (Not user account settings) I create the secrets by navigating as below.
+5. Now in the Github repository (compredict-demo) settings (Not user account settings) I created the secrets by navigating as below.
 ![alt text](images/image-4.png)
-6. In the actions I add the Client_ID, Tenant_ID and Subscription_ID which I obtained from the SVN app overview like below.
+6. In the actions I added the Client_ID, Tenant_ID and Subscription_ID which I obtained from the SVN app overview like below.
 ![alt text](image-5.png)
-7. Now in Terraform Cloud I create an API token (shown below) which I added as an action secret in Github repository naming as TFC_TOKEN_ID as shown in the above picture.
+7. Now in Terraform Cloud I created an API token (shown below) which I added as an action secret in Github repository naming as TFC_TOKEN_ID as shown in the above picture.
 ![alt text](images/image-6.png)
 8. After this in my Terraform Cloud workspace I added the following variables with the same values obtained from the SVN app overview with the secret value being a new addition as shown below.
 The workspace variable had to follow the exact naming convention and "Category" as shown below or else the workflow would break.
 I wasted a lot of time scratching and debug why my workflow was breaking as I was not following the exact naming convention initially.
 ![alt text](images/image-7.png)